GoogleCloudPlatform/woolaroo-language-learning-app/README.md

 ![alt text](logo.png)

-## Project Woolaroo - Exploring Indigenous language through photos.
+## Project Woolaroo - Exploring Indigenous language through photos

 > ###  “A picture is worth a thousand words.”

 > ### - Old english adage, commonly attributed to copywriter Fred R. Barnard

 Of the 7,000 languages spoken around the globe, 2,680 Indigenous languages - more than one third - are in danger of disappearing.